boldbi/angular-with-aspnet-core-sample/Angular 14/README.md

  ## Configuration

-  * Please ensure that you have enabled embed authentication on the `embed settings` page.
+  * Please ensure you have enabled embed authentication on the `embed settings` page.
 If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) to enable it.

     ![Embed Settings](https://github.com/boldbi/aspnet-core-sample/assets/91586758/b3a81978-9eb4-42b2-92bb-d1e2735ab007)